tavip/linux/Documentation/labs/kernel_api.rst

        //report error: -ENOMEM;
    }

-As you can see, the first parameter indicates the byte size of the allocated area.
+As you can see, the first parameter indicates the size in bytes of the allocated area.
 The function returns a pointer to a memory area that can be directly used in the kernel, or NULL if memory could not be allocated.
-The second parameter specifies how allocation is desired and the most commonly used values are:
+The second parameter specifies how allocation should be done and the most commonly used values are:

    * ``GFP_KERNEL`` - using this value may cause the current process to be suspended.
 Thus, can not be used in the interrupt context.
    * ``GFP_ATOMIC`` - when using this value it ensures that the kmalloc function does not suspend the current process.
 Can be used anytime.